anoma/namada-interface/apps/extension/README.md

-# Anoma Browser Extension
+# Namada Browser Extension

-This is the Anoma Browser Extension project.
+This is the Namada Browser Extension project.

 ## Usage